 Focus on Children.
 The best interest of the children should be paramount.
 Children’s early learning trajectories depend on the quality of their early learning experiences.
 Teachers need knowledge of child growth and development as well as the requisite skills and competencies.

 Disparities Must be Addressed.
 The racial, ethnic, and income disparities in care, education and outcomes are urgent.
-Given the growing racial and ethnic diversity of the US population, underserving children indigenous children, children of color and children in immigrant families will create growing economic disparities.
+The systemic racism in our country and in our state has meant that not all children have the same start in life.
+Given the growing racial and ethnic diversity of the US population, underserving indigenous children, children of color and children in immigrant families will only create more economic disparities.
 It is critical to maintain and increase linguistic and cultural diversity in the workforce.
 It is important to engage and empower diverse stakeholders in the plan development and bring all voices to the table.

 Professional Development is Key to Minnesota’s Quality Early Childhood System.
 The non-credit and the higher education systems in Minnesota need to work together to create pathways for professionals at all levels.
 Both systems encourage ongoing personal development in the field.
 Professional development at all levels is informed by scientific research and best practice using the most recent standards.
 Both systems provide access to professional development in multiple delivery models.